Every professional displayed on Counselling Directory has been independently

 I would usually suggest that we have a session to establish whether we feel we could work together.
 We would initially explore what brought you to counselling at this point in your life, and what approach would be most beneficial.
 If we decided to continue, I would normally suggest 6 weekly sessions as being the sort of time frame to allow us to get our teeth into an issue.

 Issues I have worked with

-Some of the typical issues that people are trying to deal with are anxiety, depression, bereavement, stress, low self-esteem, anger management, relationship issues, sexual issues, identity issues, career achievement and development, domestic violence, abuse, and addictions.
+Some of the typical issues that people are trying to deal with are anxiety, depression, bereavement, stress, low self-esteem, anger management, relationship issues, sexual issues, identity issues, career achievement and development, domestic violence, abuse, self-harm and addictions.